melihovv/laravel-package-generator/README.md

 Interactive mode also possible.

-### php artisan package:clone

-Clone the existing package.

-Example: `php artisan package:clone https://github.com/melihovv/laravel-env-validator Melihovv LaravelEnvValidator --src=src/LaravelEnvValidator`

-This command will:

-* Clone specified repo in `packages/melihovv/laravel-env-validator` folder
-* Register package in app composer.json
-* Run `composer update melihovv/laravel-env-validator`
-* Run `composer dump-autoload`

-Interactive mode also possible.
-If you need you can specify which branch to clone with `-b` flag.

 ## Custom skeleton

 This package will copy all folders and files from specified skeleton path to